hyperion13th144m/tsgroonga/README.md

 # tsgroonga
-a library for groonga via http
+a client library for groonga via http

+private use.